akshay1a/Statistics-Calculator/README.md

 # Statistics-Calculator
-This Calculator user the formulas and methods to find the statistical values listed.
+This Calculator uses the formulas and methods to find the statistical values listed.

 Statistics Calculator module for all types of Stats calculations.